tuanvxm/LearnSkaffold/README.md

     docker login

-Than input your username and password.
+Than input your username and password to login.

+Config default repository for Skaffold.

     skaffold config set default-repo `<repository>`

-Note: Replate `<repository>` by your Docker hub username (ex: tuanvxm).
+Note: Replace `<repository>` by your Docker hub username (ex: tuanvxm).

 ### 3. Develop Java project in dev mode - skaffold dev

-Take a look on project structure
+Take a look on project structure:

 -  **Dockerfile** Build definition for Docker
 -  **DeployDefinition.yaml** Deploy definition for kubernetes
 -  **skaffold.yaml ** Build and deploy definition for Skaffold.

-Now deploy using
+Now deploy Java project using:

     skaffold dev

+**Note:** By default, Skaffold will automatically clean all related resources when dev sessions is stopped, you may want to use `--cleanup=false` to prevent this action.

 Skaffold will trigger maven to build project using Jib, push image to Docker Hub and deploy application to Kubernetes.

 Now you will see skaffold build, deploy and than stream logs from kubernetes pod to local terminal.

-Now run following command to get learn-skaffold-backend service `EXTERNAL-IP`
+Now run following command to get learn-skaffold-backend service `EXTERNAL-IP`:

     kubectl get svc